yanivyacoby/harvard-cs290-instructional-materials/_posts/2022-10-14-communication-written.md

 4. Students swap reports and give each other feedback
 5. Re-group: what did you learn?
 6. Walk through several examples of a written reports written by senior Ph.D. students.
+7. Since at this point in the semester, students are tired: lead small group-discussion on how things were going, what folks found surprising so far about their experience, how have their identities been challenged, etc.

-  > **Insight:** Students found this incredibly helpful!
+> **Insight:** Students found the senior Ph.D. students' written reports incredibly helpful!
 Students also learned that they need not only ask about the project -- they can also ask for feedback about the organization of the report, their communication style, which skills they should focus on developing next, etc.
-7. Since at this point in the semester, students are tired: lead small group-discussion on how things were going, what folks found surprising so far about their experience, how have their identities been challenged, etc.